Sean Marquette

 Sean Marquette (born June 30, 1988) is an American actor.
-He is best known for his portrayals of Young Matt Flamhaff in 13 Going on 30, Johnny Atkins in The Goldbergs and Schooled, and for voicing Mac in the Cartoon Network animated series Foster's Home for Imaginary Friends (2004–2009).
+He is best known for his roles as Young Matt Flamhaff in 13 Going on 30, Johnny Atkins in The Goldbergs and its spin-off Schooled, and for voicing Mac in the Cartoon Network animated series Foster's Home for Imaginary Friends (2004–2009).

 Life and career

-Marquette's brother, Chris, is an actor.
-His father is Cuban.
-He made his acting debut on television in the soap opera series All My Children in 1995 as Jamie Martin.
-He has also starred in several other television series including Full-Court Miracle, Without a Trace, NYPD Blue, Standoff, Monk, Still Standing, Ghost Whisperer, In Plain Sight, Bones and NCIS.
+Marquette's brother, Chris, is also an actor.
+His father is of Cuban descent.
+He made his television debut in 1995 on the soap opera All My Children, portraying Jamie Martin.

+He has since appeared in numerous television series, including Full-Court Miracle, Without a Trace, NYPD Blue, Standoff, Monk, Still Standing, Ghost Whisperer, In Plain Sight, Bones, and NCIS.